Cost Accounting

 Definition of Cost Object in Cost Accounting

 A cost object is anything for which a separate measurement of costs is desired.
-In other words, a cost object is a service unit for which we want to know the cost.
+It may be a project, a customer, an activity or a department.

 Second Explanation of Cost Object